Similar shapes have different sizes, but the same shape. Congruent shapes have the same size and the same shape.

 All shapes below are similar although some of them look kind of weird (The last one looks like an alien ).

-The most important thing is that they all have the exact same shape although they are not the same size
+The most important thing to keep in mind is that they all have the exact same shape although they are not the same size.

-Please review ratio if you are having a hard time understanding this lesson about similar shapes
+Please review the lesson about ratio if you are having a hard time understanding this lesson about similar shapes.